muritane/coordination-architecture/architecture.md

 This document is intended to function as:

-* a shared vocabulary for architectural discussion,
+- a shared vocabulary for architectural discussion,
-* a checklist for early decision-making,
+- a checklist for early decision-making,
-* a way to surface hidden costs before they materialize,
+- a way to surface hidden costs before they bind,
-* a bridge between tacit experience and explicit coordination.
+- a bridge between tacit experience and explicit coordination.

 It is **not** a justification engine.
-It should always be paired with domain-specific analysis.
+It must be paired with domain-specific analysis.

 ---